PlaygroundSessions/php-code-exercise/README.md

 ## Scenario
 Take this hypothetical situation.

-We are making an app for teachers.
+We are making an iOS and Android app for teachers.
 A teacher will select a student to see all lessons, and whether that student completed each lesson.

-The apps will get their data from the JSON REST API endpoint:
+Each app will get its data from the JSON REST API endpoint:

 ```
 /student-progress/{userId}